- cefuroxime sodium

 Method of administration

 APROKAM must be administered after reconstitution by intraocular injection in the anterior chamber of the eye (intracameral use), by an ophthalmic surgeon, in the recommended aseptic conditions of cataract surgery.
+Only sodium chloride 9 mg/ml (0.9 %) solution for injection must be used when reconstituting APROKAM (see section 6.6).

 After reconstitution, APROKAM should be inspected visually for particulate matter and discoloration prior to administration.